By Hocine LOUKKAF on 10/12/2018

 #4 Portland Trailblazers

 The backcourt of Lillard and McCollum is back again for a team that has disappointed in the playoffs against a solid Pelicans squad.
-Wade Baldwin has showed interesting things and could use his contract year to bring much needed size and athleticism at both guard spots.
 The staff tried to add more shooting from outside with Seth Curry and rookies Anfernee Simons and Gary Trent.
 The team has always plenty of solid role players but in a loaded Western Conference, the Blazers needs a third man to step up.
 Now than solid rebounder Ed Davis is gone, Collins and Swanigan will be asked to show what they got.